Diplomatic Security Service: Overseas Criminal Investigations Division

-The OCI manages all DSS investigative forces abroad, namely Assistant Regional Security Officer-Investigators (ARSO-Is), DSS special agents responsible for ensuring the integrity of the U.S. passport and visa system.
-Embedded in 120 diplomatic posts across 85 countries, there are roughly 130 ARSO-Is who conduct criminal investigations and work with foreign governments to build a global law enforcement network; they maintain formal partnerships and training programs with foreign police, immigration, and customs officials to target a wide range of criminals, including forgers, smugglers, and terrorists.
+The Overseas Criminal Investigations Division manages all DSS investigative forces abroad through the work of its criminal investigators—DSS special agents responsible for ensuring the integrity of the U.S. passport and visa system.

+Embedded in 120 diplomatic posts across 85 countries, there are roughly 130 OCIs who conduct criminal investigations and work with foreign governments to build a global law enforcement network; they maintain formal partnerships and training programs with foreign police, immigration, and customs officials to target a wide range of criminals, including forgers, smugglers, and terrorists.

 The division's prevailing goal is to "combat crime where it originates rather than waiting for it to cross U.S. borders."

+OCIs have locally employed staff, called criminal fraud investigators and foreign service national investigators, to assist with investigations, locating fugitives, and liaising with host nation counterparts.

-With its global partners, ARSO-Is help locate and return an average of 300 fugitives to the U.S. annually; missions have included dismantling major human smuggling networks, identifying criminals involved in child exploitation and pornography, ending international scams, and disrupting suspected terrorist travel.
+With its global partners, OCIs help locate and return an average of 300 fugitives to the U.S. annually; missions have included dismantling major human smuggling networks, identifying criminals involved in child exploitation and pornography, ending international scams, and disrupting suspected terrorist travel.

-Notable investigations and arrests

-DSS agents have been involved in investigations of most terrorist attacks on U.S. interests overseas in the past twenty years, including the 2000 bombing of the USS Cole, and bombings of two U.S. Embassies in East Africa in 1998.
-In 1995, DSS Special Agents Jeff Riner and Bill Miller, the RSOs assigned to the U.S. embassy in Pakistan, along with Pakistani police and Inter-Services Intelligence (ISI), arrested Ahmed Ramzi Yousef, who was wanted in connection with the 1993 World Trade Center bombing in New York City; despite FBI press releases, the agency played no role in his capture.

 Special event security

-In addition to being posted at U.S. missions around the world, DSS agents have worked closely with their foreign counterparts to secure such events as the 2008 Olympic Games in Beijing, China, the 2007 Pan American Games in Rio de Janeiro, Brazil, 2006 Winter Olympic Games in Turin, Italy; the 2010 Winter Olympics in Vancouver, Canada, 2010 World Cup Football Matches and a host of other special events.
+In addition to being posted at U.S. missions around the world, DSS agents have worked closely with their foreign counterparts to secure such events as the 2008 Olympic Games in Beijing, China, the 2007 Pan American Games in Rio de Janeiro, Brazil, 2006 Winter Olympic Games in Turin, Italy; the 2010 Winter Olympics in Vancouver, Canada, 2010 World Cup football matches, and a host of other special events.

 While the Olympics are the most well-known events, DSS agents have worked with host country security on numerous other large-scale events around the world.
-For events with a large U.S. presence, such as the Olympics, an Olympic Security Coordinator – always a DSS agent – will be named to manage all of the security and liaison with the host government.
-All other federal agencies, such as the FBI, ATF, USSS, and DOD components, will report to the DSS agent in charge.
+For events with a large U.S. presence, such as the Olympics, a security coordinator—always a DSS agent—is named to manage all of the security and liaison with the host government.

+All other federal agencies—such as the FBI, ATF, USSS, and DOD components—report to the DSS agent in charge.